DARUKA MAHADEVAN, MD, PHD - DIRECTOR, EARLY PHASE CLINICAL TRIALS PROGRAM

 MELISSA LIM, BS - SENIOR REGULATORY COORDINATOR

-Melissa Lim, BS serves the University of Arizona Cancer Center (UACC) as a Senior Regulatory Coordinator for the Phase I Clinical Trials Program.
+Melissa Lim, BS serves the University of Arizona Cancer Center (UACC) as a Senior Regulatory Coordinator for the Early Phase Clinical Trials Program.
 After graduating from the University of Arizona in Biomedical Engineering, she became a Research Aide at the Arizona Simulation Technology and Education Center (ASTEC), training medical students and other healthcare professionals.
 She is a native Tucsonan and has been with the UACC Clinical Trials Office for over 6 years, starting as a student employee and Regulatory Coordinator for the Hematological Malignancies and Lymphoma teams.
 In her free time she enjoys volunteering at Tu Nidito, taking dance and yoga classes, and spending time with friends and family.

 KRISTIAN LARSON, BS - CLINICAL RESEARCH COORDINATOR

-Kristian Larson, BS serves the University of Arizona Cancer Center as a Clinical Research Coordinator in the Phase I Clinical Trials Program.
+Kristian Larson, BS serves the University of Arizona Cancer Center as a Clinical Research Coordinator in the Early Phase Clinical Trials Program.
 He is originally from Mesa, Arizona and has worked in communities such as Tucson and San Francisco.
 After graduating from the University of Arizona Health Sciences Program in Physiology and Psychology, he gained experience surgically performing organ and tissue procurement.
 His predominant interests include the pursuit to medical school, an aspiration to find a cure for pancreatic cancer, and dedication to ameliorate the health of all patients.
 When not partaking in clinical trials, he enjoys traveling, powerlifting, and writing.